‘Power Rangers’ star Jason David Frank dead at 49: reports

 Tributes poured in for Frank on social media, where many “Power Rangers” fans emphasized the actor’s influence.

 “No way… This one hurts for real… Those who know me well know the love I have for Power Rangers, my favorite superheroes by far.
-Tommy Oliver is the most legendary ranger of all time, always will be,” wrote Edmond Dantés on Twitter.
+Tommy Oliver is the most legendary ranger of all time, always will be,” wrote one fan on Twitter.

 Walter Emanuel Jones, the actor who played the original Black Ranger, wrote on Instagram, “Can’t believe it … My heart is sad to have lost another member of our special family.”